BIGJRA/BIGJRA.github.io/reborn.md

 |Yungoos           |20 |
 |Poochyena         |13 |

+**Youngster Terrance.
+Field: No Field**
+- Squirtle, Lv.
+13, Serious Nature, IVs: 10
+- Torkoal, Lv.
+13, Serious Nature, IVs: 10
+- Turtwig, Lv.
+13, Serious Nature, IVs: 10
+- Tirtouga, Lv.
+13, Serious Nature, IVs: 10

+**Punk Sally.
+Field: No Field**
+- Spritzee, Lv.
+16, Serious Nature, IVs: 10
+- Teddiursa, Lv.
+16, Serious Nature, IVs: 10

+**Punk Brittnay.
+Field: No Field**
+- Lotad, Lv.
+16, Serious Nature, IVs: 10
+- Deerling, Lv.
+16, Serious Nature, IVs: 10

-There is a hidden *Potion* in the first rock on top, and a *Green Shard* in the box in the top right.
+There is a hidden *Potion* in the top rock immediately upon entering the area, and a *Green Shard* in the box in the top rdight.

 At the top of the area during the morning and day, you'll find a Litleo, who will run off.

 At night, you'll see two Mightyena's bullying **Electrike**, who will join you if you can defeat them.

+**Pokemon Strays.
+Field: No Field**
+- Mightyena, Lv.
+25, Ability: Intimidate, Serious Nature, IVs: 10
+    - Snarl
+    - Swagger
+    - Assurance
+    - Thunder Fang
+- Mightyena, Lv.
+25, Ability: Intimidate, Serious Nature, IVs: 10
+    - Snarl
+    - Swagger
+    - Assurance
+    - Fire Fang

 To the left of the area, a **Minun** or a **Plusle** will pop out and join you if you give it snax.
 You can get both by exiting and re-entering.